Lasbaskanenmas/multi_channel_dataset_creation/README.md

 cd multi_channel_dataset_creation

 conda activate *your_arcgis_pro_environment*
+*alternatively create a fresh environment and activate it with * conda create -n multichannel python=3.8 conda activate multichannel

 Install the library in 'editable' mode.
 Editable mode makes sure that a change in the code also updates the installed version of the code
 pip install -e .